ylly/certsign/readme.md

 * PHP GD
 * PHP compiled with FreeType support, else the provided image generation service will fallback to standard text

+## Limitations :

+* Only SYNC sign mode is implemented

 ## Installation :

 ```